orioljd/bags/README.md

 # Instalation

-This works with docker if you have docker installed you can install it by :
+This works with docker if you have docker installed you can install this container by :

 `make build`